Bounds on alternating surgery slopes: Alternating surgeries

 and

 both admit obtuse superbases.
-Furthermore, we can assume the obtuse superbase for $L_{n-1}$ contains a vertex $x$ with $x\cdot f_1=-2$. \end{prop} \begin{proof} Since $L_{p/q}$ is admits an obtuse superbase, it follows from \cite[Proposition~7.7]{mccoy2014noninteger} that the lattice
+Furthermore, if $\sigma_t>1$, then we can assume the obtuse superbase for $L_{n-1}$ contains a vector $x$ with $x\cdot f_1=-2$. \end{prop} \begin{proof} Since $L_{p/q}$ is admits an obtuse superbase, it follows from \cite[Proposition~7.7]{mccoy2014noninteger} that the lattice